woosuk-choi-g/incoming-electron/README.md

 - Replace `plugin:@typescript-eslint/recommended` to `plugin:@typescript-eslint/recommended-type-checked` or `plugin:@typescript-eslint/strict-type-checked`
 - Optionally add `plugin:@typescript-eslint/stylistic-type-checked`
 - Install [eslint-plugin-react](https://github.com/jsx-eslint/eslint-plugin-react) and add `plugin:react/recommended` & `plugin:react/jsx-runtime` to the `extends` list

+## Project Structure

+This project is an Electron application built with React and Vite.
+Below is an overview of the key directories and files:

+- **`electron/`**: Contains Electron-specific files for the main and preload processes.
+  - `main.ts`: Entry point for the Electron main process.
+  - `preload.ts`: Preload script for secure communication between main and renderer processes.
+  - `electron-env.d.ts`: TypeScript declarations for Electron.

+- **`src/`**: Source code for the React application.
+  - `App.tsx`: Main React component.
+  - `App.css`: Styles for the main component.
+  - `index.css`: Global styles.
+  - `assets/`: Static assets like images (e.g., `react.svg`).
+  - Additional TypeScript/React files for components and utilities.

+- **`public/`**: Static assets served by Vite.
+  - Icons and images used in the application (e.g., `electron-vite.svg`).

+- **Root-level files**:
+  - `package.json`: Project dependencies and scripts.
+  - `vite.config.ts`: Vite configuration.
+  - `tsconfig.json` & `tsconfig.node.json`: TypeScript configuration.
+  - `electron-builder.json5`: Configuration for building the Electron app.
+  - Other config files like `.eslintrc.cjs`, `.prettierrc`, and `index.html` for development setup.

+This structure supports a desktop application with a React frontend packaged via Electron.